getnamingo/registry/docs/install.md

 ```

 This command will install the dependencies defined in your ```composer.json``` file, ensuring that your control panel has all the necessary components to operate effectively.

+### Creating an Admin User:

+1. Navigate to the 'bin' Directory: Change to the 'bin' subdirectory where the admin user creation script is located. (```create_admin_user.php```)

+2. Update Admin User Details: Open the script and enter the desired details for the admin user, such as email, username, and password.

+3. Execute the Script: Run the script to create the admin user in your system.

+4. Verify Admin Access: Attempt to log in with the new admin credentials to ensure they are functioning correctly.

+5. Remove the Script: Once verified, delete the script to maintain system security.

 ## 8. Setup Web WHOIS: